Fine Desserts

 How To Make Chocolate Cobbler

-1. First, preheat your oven to 350°F (180°C).
-Then, place the butter into your baking dish and pop it in the oven until the butter melts.
-This should take about 5 minutes.
-Once melted, remove it from the oven and set it aside.
+1. Preheat oven to 350°F (180°C).
+Place butter in baking dish, about 11 x 7-inch.
+Place dish in oven and heat until butter melts, about 5 minutes.
+Remove from oven and set aside.

 3. Pour in the milk and vanilla and whisk until the batter is smooth.
-Pour the batter evenly over the melted butter.
-Do not stir.
+Lastly fold in the chopped chocolate.

 Gemma’s Pro Chef Tips For Making Chocolate Cobbler

-• iI you can’t buy self-rising flour, you can easily make your own with my recipe.
+• If you can’t buy self-rising flour, you can easily make your own with my recipe.

 • I strongly recommend using bittersweet chocolate rather than milk for the ultimate, over-the-top decadent dessert.